> Other sample press translations from Turkish to English

 What are the AKP’s weak points?

 The AKP does not possess the right ideological infrastructure to integrate Turkey into the EU accession process.
 In any case, it has been unable to prepare society for EU accession.
 Following the 2002 elections, it suddenly found itself in the middle of the IMF and EU processes.
 Wherever it has succeeded in following this road map, problems have appeared in society and certain sections of society have lost their advantages as a result and have become apprehensive.
 Now these sections are trying to exploit the AKP’s weaknesses to put themselves on centre stage and create an environment of chaos.
-They may produce a ‘devastating blow’.
-But this devastating blow is suicide.
+They may produce a “knock-out blow”.
+But this knock-out blow is suicide.
 It will be to the detriment of society, of all of us.

 The social spreading of chaos.
 This may be a Turkish-Kurdish conflict.
-Because just now there isn’t a suitable environment in Turkey for an Islamic-secular or an Alevi-Sunni conflict.
-But a Turkish-Kurdish conflict is conceivable; it is the only suitable area.
+Because just now there isn’t a conducive environment in Turkey for an Islamic-secular or an Alevi-Sunni conflict.
+But a Turkish-Kurdish conflict is conceivable; it is the only conducive area.
 This is because developments in Northern Iraq are making certain sections of Turkish society apprehensive.
 The creation of a federal state in Iraq, the granting by this state of a considerable degree of initiative to the Kurds, Talabani’s becoming head of state and the prime importance attached by the EU to the Kurdish question are all causing a build-up of hate in such sections of society.
 There may occur a provocation that ignites conflict among the dispossessed masses in the large cities who have given up all hope about the future, we may see disputes.
 This will also pull Turkey away from the course of EU accession and cause it to turn in on itself and pave the way for a totalitarian regime and set Turkey against the USA, leaving it isolated in the region.
 And the AKP will also go.

 How have such mass attacks and outbreaks of nationalism that would have been inconceivable before 17 December managed to take on such dimensions in four months?